ShaunF777/CS50x-Ground-Control-with-ESP32/README.md

 ## Step 5 Loading MicroPython Firmware to Device
 1. Download Firmware: Go to the [MicroPython website](https://micropython.org/download/) and download the appropriate latest, stable firmware for your device.
 Keep in mind every device has its own special firmware.
 I used this firmware for my generic [ESP32 WROOM](https://micropython.org/download/ESP32_GENERIC/)

-> 🔎🔎🔎 **I've added the .bin file for my ESP32 Wroom just for you to see, but make sure your downloaded version is inside your project folder.
+> 🔎🔎🔎 **I've added .bin file for my ESP32 Wroom to this repo, but make sure your downloaded version is inside your project folder.
 Then with terminal, navigate to you're project folder before proceeding.** 🔎🔎🔎

 2. Know your board & Flash Firmware: Follow the instructions provided by these sites.